OCR-D/spec/web_api.md

 ## Why do we need a Web API?

 After having processors running locally via the [CLI](https://ocr-d.de/en/spec/cli), communication over network is the natural extension.
-This feature will improve the flexibility, scalability and reliability of the system.
-This specification presents ideas behind the endpoints, how to use them, and technical details happening in the background.
+Offering OCR-D as a Service over the web should improve the flexibility, scalability and reliability of the system.
+The WebAPI specification presents ideas behind the endpoints, how to use them, and technical details happening in the background.
+When using OCR-D as service a common interface should make it easier to use different providers of a service offering OCR-D.

 ## The Specification